Ed Sheeran surprises Seattle fans … by making them lattes

 Literally “Perfect.”

-That is how Michael Kearney would describe Ed Sheeran’s surprise visit Friday afternoon to Seattle’s Starbucks on 102 Pike Street before his evening show at The Paramount Theatre.
+That is how Michael Kearney would describe Ed Sheeran’s surprise visit Friday afternoon to Seattle’s Starbucks on 102 Pike Street.

+The English pop star is in Seattle for a pair of concerts.
+Sheeran plays an intimate set at the Paramount Theatre Friday night before a Lumen Field blowout Saturday.

 The “Thinking Out Loud” singer had taken to Instagram to post a mysterious and enticing message that pumpkin spice lattes were on him, leaving an address to the coffee shop.